-When I began selling my first book in January of 2011, A Walk In The Snark (currently free and #1 on Emotions and Feelings on Amazon), I knew nothing about Google AdWords, had no idea I could advertise on Goodreads or Facebook, and really didn’t understand how promotions worked (i.e., a blog tour).
+When I began selling my first book in January of 2011, A Walk In The Snark, I knew nothing about Google AdWords, had no idea I could advertise on Goodreads or Facebook, and really didn’t understand how promotions worked (i.e., a blog tour).
 In fact, I remember asking a colleague what a blog tour was– ‘how can you not know!’ she laughed (for the record, she’s no longer a colleague :).

 I’ve now learned much, much more about the benefits of advertising and how effective it is and can be – and also what not to do.
 I spend about $3/day on AdWords, as Google is still the largest search engine worldwide.
-Given that I make $2.70 per book and I sell on average 500/month, this isn’t a bad investment.
-I also use Facebook promoted page or posts option during a free or sale period (you can do that for just a few days if you want).
+I also use Facebook promoted page or boost options during a free or sale period (you can do that for just a few days if you want).

 However, I’ve also learned free or extremely stupid cheap ways to get the word out about your book (besides spamming constantly on social media).
 Remember, word of mouth is still the best way to sell your books.
 It’s how you get the word out that has changed.
 (This article assumes you’re already blogging, guest blogging, inviting guest bloggers, and finding interviews.
 If not, you’ve got homework.)

 - Email signature line: I learned about this from a girlfriend after I noticed her email had some cool, jazzy icons and even her pic!
 How did she do it?
 WiseStamp.
 A free tool (though you can go pro if you want but it’s not necessary), which allows you to connect all of your sell links – Amazon, Twitter, website, Facebook, G+, Pinterest, whatever – along with your pic and whatever other info you choose to provide.
 Very cool.
 Here’s what mine looks like: